ViggiXDevp/DataScience_MachineLearning/README.md

 ## ▶️ Running the Project

-1. Open `CrimeData.ipynb` in Jupyter Notebook or Google Colab.
+1. Open `CrimeData.ipynb` in Jupyter Notebook or Google Colab to run Task 1 for EDA and visualizations.
-2. Execute the notebook cells sequentially to load data, perform cleaning, analysis, and generate visualizations.
+2. Execute the notebook cells sequentially to load data, clean, analyze, and generate visualizations.
-3. Alternatively, run `main.py` for scripted preprocessing and plotting.
+3. Run `main.py` for scripted preprocessing, feature engineering, and plotting (Task 1).
+4. Open and run `Crime Data Analysis.ipynb` for Task 2 to train, test, and evaluate the Scikit-learn pipeline.
+5. Review model performance and insights generated from the machine learning pipeline.
-4. View the interactive report `CrimeData.html` for insights.
+6. View the interactive report `CrimeData.html` for exploratory analysis insights.

 ---